MLI-lab/transformers_for_imaging/README.md

 # Vision Transformers Enable Fast and Robust Accelerated MRI
-This repository provides code for reproducing the results of our paper: [Vision Transformers Enable Fast and Robust Accelerated MRI](https://openreview.net/forum?id=cNX6LASbv6).
+This repository provides code for reproducing the results of the paper: [Vision Transformers Enable Fast and Robust Accelerated MRI](https://openreview.net/forum?id=cNX6LASbv6), by Kang Lin and Reinhard Heckel.

-Our code has been tested for the environment given in `requirements.txt`, and builds on the code from [fastMRI](https://github.com/facebookresearch/fastMRI), [ConViT](https://github.com/facebookresearch/convit), and [timm](https://github.com/rwightman/pytorch-image-models).
+The code has been tested for the environment given in `requirements.txt`, and builds on the code from [fastMRI](https://github.com/facebookresearch/fastMRI), [ConViT](https://github.com/facebookresearch/convit), and [timm](https://github.com/rwightman/pytorch-image-models).

 ## Datasets
-Our experiments are performed using the [fastMRI](https://fastmri.org/dataset) and the [ImageNet](https://www.image-net.org/index.php) dataset.
+The experiments from paper were performed using the [fastMRI](https://fastmri.org/dataset) and the [ImageNet](https://www.image-net.org/index.php) dataset.

 ## Installation
 First, install PyTorch for your operating system and CUDA setup from the